laser-base/laser-generic/docs/software-overview/architecture.md

             component.post_step(model)
 ```

-This consistent execution order ensures deterministic progression, assuming your random number draws are deterministic too.
+This consistent execution order ensures deterministic progression, assuming your random number draws are deterministic as well.
+The `laser.generic.random` module provides PRNG seeding across NumPy, Numba, and SciPy to help with deterministic random number draws.
+Note, though, that while Numba generally _does_ provide repeatable random number sequences, it does not guarantee this behavior.

 ----